ankit5174/cloudboost/README.md

 Note: Please check the checkbox Install Legacy Utilities (eg. convert), when installing on windows system

+Add Imagemagick to your environmental path if not added.

 # Installing

 1. Create a new folder "cloudboost"